5 Ideas for What to Write In A Featured Wedding Blog Post

 Today, let’s talk specifically about 5 things I encourage wedding pros to write about when they feature a wedding on their website.

-5 Featured Wedding Blog Post Content Ideas
+5 Real Wedding Blog Post Content Ideas

 1. Describe Your Couple